Rexburg, Idaho: Politics

-Rexburg has been referred to as the "reddest place in America," owing to the area's strong conservative majority and political trends.
-Some political experts have considered Rexburg the true antithesis of San Francisco, America's liberal bastion.
+In 2006, Tim Grieve of Salon stated that Rexburg was the "reddest place in America," owing to the area's strong conservative majority and political trends.
 Since 1980, no Republican presidential candidate has won less than 57 percent of the Madison County vote.
 In that same period, Republican presidential candidates polled more than 90 percent of the county's vote on three occasions: Ronald Reagan in 1984, George W. Bush in 2004 and Mitt Romney in 2012.
 John McCain came close to this level in 2008, drawing 85 percent of the vote.